xd999e/neosoft-zebar/README.md

 </details>

+**TODO:** Add color preset for each theme.
 The default `config.css` includes commented-out Rosé Pine colors (the original Neobrutal theme).
 You can easily switch by commenting out the Tau theme and uncommenting the Rosé Pine theme.
 Note that not all Rosé Pine colors are fully configured.

 ## 🎉 Background Effects

-> [!NOTE]
+> [!WARNING]
-> This feature may not work correctly in Windows 11 (acrylic changes color when focus moves away from Zebar).
-If it doesn't work, try using a different background effect or use an external application like [Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone).
+> This feature does not work in Windows 11 (Currently, supports only Windows 10).
+To achieve similar background effects, use an external application like [Mica For Everyone](https://github.com/MicaForEveryone/MicaForEveryone).

 To enable background effects, you need to recompile Zebar with a modification.
 You must have Rust and Node.js installed on your system.